 Grace Dunsmore, Conductor

 Dominic Greene, String Coach

-The Concert Orchestra is an intermediate-level full orchestra with strings, woodwinds, brass and percussion players from the Avalon region.
-This ensemble offers intermediate players the opportunity to develop their technical skill on their instrument while gaining a valuable introduction to orchestral playing.
+The Concert Orchestra is an intermediate-level full orchestra with strings, woodwinds, brass and percussion players from the Eastern Newfoundland region.
+This ensemble offers intermediate musicians the opportunity to develop their technical skills on their instrument while gaining a valuable introduction to orchestral playing.
 The group rehearses weekly on Sunday afternoons from September – May and performs alongside the Senior and String Orchestras in 2-3 concerts per season.
 An audition is required for placement in this orchestra.

 CALOS is managed by an executive director and governed by an elected, volunteer Board of Directors, comprising parents, alumni, and music educators who are dedicated to fostering the offering of orchestral music education opportunities to youth.
 CALOS is registered with the Canada Revenue Agency as a Charitable Organization (8930 36772 RR0001).

 - Kathryn Shipley, Secretary

 - Glenn Rice

 - Ian Sutherland

 - Jamie Warren